Campus Improvement Plan

 2022-23: 6 of 24 Academic Achievement Points Met; 25.0% Component Points (Baseline Year)

-Strategy's Expected Result/Impact: Increase student engagement and advocacy for their learning
+Strategy's Expected Result/Impact: Increase student engagement and advocacy for their own learning

 Specialists